sirpsycho/firecall/README.md

 # blockip

-The "blockip.py" script is designed to quickly block a host by simply providing the IP address (Usage: `python blockip.py <ip-address>`).
+The "blockip" script is designed to quickly block a host by simply providing the IP address.

-Optionally, to further simplify blocking an IP, you can create an alias:

-`echo 'alias blockip="python /full/path/to/blockip.py"' >> ~/.bashrc`

-This way, you can just type `blockip` and then the ip address that you want to block.
+Just type `blockip` and then the ip address that you want to block.

 Example usage:
 ```